jina-ai/jina/docs/tutorials/quesion-answering-bot.md

 ## Putting it Together with the Indexer
 The indexer is the only one of our `Executor`s that can handle more than one task.
-Namely, the indexing as well as performing search.
+Namely, the indexing and the search.

 When it is used to perform indexing, `index()` is called.
 This stores all provided documents, together with their embeddings, as a `DocumentArrayMemmap`.